jtdaugherty/mathblog/README.md

  - Function graph plotting packages:

-   - The TikZ and pgfplots LaTeX packages if you choose `tikz` for the value of the 'eqBackend' configuration setting.
+   - The TikZ and pgfplots LaTeX packages if you set `tikz = yes` in your config.
 This is the recommended backend for function graph plotting.

-   - GNUplot if you choose `gnuplot` for the value of the 'eqBackend' configuration setting.
+   - GNUplot if you set `gnuplot = yes` in your configuration.
+See below for more details on using GNUplot.

 Creating a blog
 ===============